-Provide honest, critical assessment of the research Maintain confidentiality Avoid or disclose conflicts of interest Accept to review only in his/ her area of expertise Agree to review only those manuscripts that can be completed on time Report suspected duplicate publication, plagiarism, fraud or ethical concern Write the review in a collegial, constructive manner
+Provide honest, critical assessment of the research Maintain con dentiality

+Avoid or disclose con icts of interest

+Accept to review only in his/her area of expertise Agree to review only those manuscripts that can be completed on time uniform!
+So establishing uniform editorial practices is a major task!

+Report suspected duplicate publication, plagiarism, fraud or ethical concern

+Write the review in a collegial, constructive manner

-Good editorial practice is well defined in the "Uniform requirements for manuscripts submitted to Biomedical Journals".
+Good editorial practice is well de ned in the Uniform requirements for manuscripts submitted to Biomedical Journals.
 Every journal should accept, apply and follow good editorial practice (summarized in Table 2).